burhankhaja/burhankhaja/README.md

 _These days i keep juggling rust and solidity audit contests as many as i could and until Feb 11 i am working on Silo Finance formal verification contest held on cantina_

-_I would love to collaborate on development and audit especially solidity ones_
+_I would love to collaborate on development and audit projects especially solidity ones_

 <!--_💬 Ask me about ... solidity, formal verification (solidity), rust, auditing, solana development, anchor framework, ethers.js and solana/web3.js_ -->